 }

-That’s it, the next time a RDT event will be detected by Domotz our flow will automatically reboot the device.
+As a result, the next time Domotz detects a RDT event, our flow will automatically reboot the device.

-If you are interested in developing a Webhook handler a quick way to test your integration is to generate fake events using an HTTP client (as described before).
-You can forge a body simply copying the Events examples provided in the schemas section of the documentation
+However, there is a faster solution.
+You can generate fake events using an HTTP client.
+You can forge a body by copying the Events examples from the schemas section of the documentation.

-Node-Red can be a powerful tool to customise your Domotz experience.
-In conjunction with the Node-red-domotz plugin and the Domotz Webhook service it allows you to create custom application logics and beautiful custom node red dashboards.
+To summarize, Node-RED is a powerful tool to customize your Domotz experience.
+It allows you to create Node-red-domotz plugin and use the Domotz Webhook service.
+Additionally, it allows you to create custom application logic and beautiful custom Node-RED dashboards.